© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Paved ford 400yds (366m) SE of Kempston Church is a scheduled monument protected by Historic England under reference 1005412.
 View the official record →

-Paved Ford 400 yards south-east of Kempston Church is an ancient ford crossing in Bedfordshire, representing an important point of river passage in the medieval and possibly earlier period.
+Paved ford 400 yards south-east of Kempston Church is an ancient ford crossing, located in Bedfordshire near the village of Kempston.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005412.

 Paved ford 400yds (366m) SE of Kempston Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005412.